Yildirim-AliD/C-Journey/README.md

 📜 **Description:** This program calculates the diameter, area, and circumference of a circle based on the given radius.
 It uses π ≈ 3.14159 and prints the results with two decimal precision.
 ## 📜 License

+---

+### 3️⃣ Digit Separator
+📂 **Path:** `05-Digit-Separator/`
+📜** Description:** This program takes a five-digit number as input and separates each digit with three spaces in between.
+If the input is not a five-digit number, it prompts the user to enter a valid number.

+---

 This project is licensed under the **MIT License** – see the [LICENSE](LICENSE) file for details.